hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Handle exiting editMode with empty edit buffer and or edit buffer with a single single qoute.

+FIx a oversight with hardcoding of old text quote char in the save_file logic.

 ## Vasudhaiva Kutumbakam (the World is One Family)